NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 The instructions and CLI examples used in this example are Docker-specific.
 If you are using a non-Docker container runtime, you will need to: fetch the NSO image from the Cisco software download site, then load and run the image with packages and networking, and finally log in to NSO CLI to run commands.

-If you intend to run multiple images (i.e., both Production and Development), Docker Compose is a tool that simplifies defining and running multi-container Docker applications.
+If you intend to run multiple images (i.e., both Production and Build), Docker Compose is a tool that simplifies defining and running multi-container Docker applications.
 See the example ([Running the NSO Images using Docker Compose](containerized-nso.md#sec.example-docker-compose)) below for detailed instructions.

 **Steps**